If your remote team is distributed around the world, how can you make sure they’re completing tasks efficiently—or even working at all?

-- Compare schedules across teams and projects to find the best time for collaboration even if your team works remotely.
+- Compare schedules across teams and projects to find the best time for collaboration—even if your team works remotely.

 - G2: 4.8/5 (250+ reviews)

 - Capterra: 4.7/5 (210+ reviews)

-- Create invoices or run payroll from your tracked hours.
-Also, process payments across time zones through Paypal or Stripe.
+- Turns tracked hours into invoices or payroll and processes payments across time zones through Paypal or Stripe.